Mughal sieges of Kandahar (1649–1653): Second siege (1652)

-Third siege
+Third siege (1653)

+Siege of Qandahar, led by Dara Shikoh (detail) in October 1653.
+Painting by Payag.

 The Mughals attempted to recapture Kandahar in the spring of 1653.
 Having failed twice, Prince Aurangzeb was replaced by his brother, Prince Dara Shukoh, who was the heir to the Mughal Empire.
 Dara headed a force of 70,000 soldiers commanded by a number of experienced Mughal generals and Jai Singh, whose efforts in the previous two sieges had been commended.
 However, Dara also delegated many of his tasks to his advisers, who often fought each other for his favor.
 The Mughal generals also resented that the prince favored his advisers over more experienced military commanders.

 The third expedition arrived in Kandahar in April, where the army attempted to find a way to breach the city walls.
 However, the Mughal gunnery remained poor, and Dara was noted as being an incompetent military commander, often ordering and then countermanding ill-fated assaults.
 Some soldiers in the army were poorly equipped for a siege, having been outfitted for fighting a traditional line battle in the field.
 In June, an attempt to capture part of the city's walls failed due to Dara's interference, and by late summer discontent was growing within the army.
 With no victory in sight, the siege was lifted on 29 September 1653.
 The defeat of the final siege marked the effective end of the Mughal–Safavid war.